paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 ### STEP 2
 #### Sequencing reads trimming for FIGARO

 To maintain consistency as required by the program, sequence reads should be trimmed to a length of 248 nt, and any reads shorter than 248 nt should be discarded[^2].
 This process can be accomplished using tools such as Cutadapt or Trimmomatic.
 In this case, Trimmomatic was used.
-Please note that the trimmed sequences are then ready for further analysis with FIGARO.
 [^2]: https://github.com/Zymo-Research/figaro/issues/37
 ```
 java -jar trimmomatic-0.39.jar PE \